ULM BIOLOGICAL STATION

-The Dr. Charles Allen Nature Preserve is an 80 acre outdoor classroom located in the rolling Ouachita Hills Region near Columbia, La, about 30 miles from the campus of ULM.
+The Dr. Charles Allen Nature Preserve is an 80 acre outdoor classroom located in the rolling Ouachita Hills Region near Columbia, Louisiana, about 30 miles from the campus of ULM.

 The property was donated to ULM in the year 2000 by Dr. Harry Winters in honor of Dr. Charles Allen, a former ULM professor and accomplished botonist in Louisiana.
 Over the years, Dr. Winters and Dr. Allen have co-authored several books on the plants of Louisiana and the Gulf South, but CABS is arguably one of their greatest contributions to the state.
 Efforts are currently underway to make CABS more accessible to ULM students and faculty and develop a master plan for the property.
 In the future, we hope to make CABS a premiere site for researchers through the state and region.

 2016 ULM BioBlitz

 On April 5, 2014, ULM biology students (including members of the Nu-Gamma Chapter of Tri-Beta, the National Biology Honor Society) and faculty will lead hikes through the rolling Ouachita Hills near Columbia, LA.
 Led primarily by students the event is meant to showcase the Biology Department’s outdoor classroom, the Charles Allen Biological Station.
 During this all-day event, ULM participants can expect to hike through high ridges and bottomlands on a mission to spot and identify as many life forms as possible: birds, plants, reptiles, amphibians, mammals, butterflies and more!

 Click HERE to register for the 2016 BioBlitz!